GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 Step 4: Personnel Nomination

-(Only approved applications may proceed to this stage.)
+(Note: only approved applications can proceed to this step.)

 Independent National Electoral Commission (INEC)